Many women across the world give birth without medical assistance.

 If eclampsia develops, the mother may have seizures during delivery with life-threatening consequences.
 Skilled people and essential drugs are vital at the birth.
 Intervention varies widely and is highly dependent on the availability of access to obstetric care.

 Skilled staff are also essential in the management of a complicated delivery to quickly identify signs that intervention is needed.
-IV fluids and antibiotics may sometimes be necessary in prolonged labour.
+IV fluids and antibiotics may sometimes be necessary for prolonged labour.